-There are various types of ledgers in a typical business entity.
-The classification is based on the type of transaction entered into the ledger.
+There are various types of book logs in a typical business entity.
+The classification is based on the type of transaction entered into it.

-Some of the ledgers being used in the Journal are following:-
+Some of them being used in the Journal are the following:-

 1. Sales ledger

 A sales ledger contains transactions related to sales.
-It includes description of the item, date of transaction, the amount involved, sold on cash or credit, the amount involved in the sale.
+It includes a description of the item, the date of the transaction, the amount involved, sold on cash or credit, and the amount involved in the sale.